 An apology has the power to heal and redeem both the accuser and the accused.
-As the #MeToo movement hits its first year anniversary, public apologies for sexual misconduct are being issued on a loop.
+Nearly four years since the #MeToo movement spurred global awareness for sexual harassment, the movement’s effects are still being felt, and public apologies for sexual misconduct continue to be issued, with varying degrees of remorse.
 But well before the advent of social media, mankind has always singled out cases and made an example of an offender.
 When transparency of sexual misconduct could spell loss of career, influence and livelihood, an admission of guilt is our society’s idea of public lashings.
 But who stands to gain more from today’s myriad public apologies: the victims or the aggressors?

 Here are three reasons why public apologies are helpful and three why they are harmful: